eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ### SUMO-GUI and NETEDIT flickering

 There is a know problem in Windows 10 with scaling and flickering in certain applications.
-If scaling is greather than 100%, a flickering may appear in SUMO-GUI and NETEDIT during mouse movement.
+If scaling is greater than 100%, a flickering may appear in SUMO-GUI and NETEDIT during mouse movement.
 The only known solution is leaving Scaling at 100%

 ## Upgrading